Design thinking

 Bringing in ideas from every team member encourages people to share their unique perspectives, and can also help you avoid groupthink.

-Try Mural’s Round robin template
+Try Mural’s round robin template

 Templates for the Prototype stage

-This template helps you map out how an idea will work in practice, as a functional system.
+Schematic diagramming helps you map out how an idea will work in practice, as a functional system.
 Schematic diagramming is very flexible, so it can be used in many types of projects to make sure your idea is structurally sound.
 It can help you map out workflows and identify any decisions you need to make to bring your idea to life.

-Try Mural’s Schematic diagramming template
+Try Mural’s schematic diagramming template

 Templates for the Test stage